Tire Inflator Keeps Blowing Fuse? Here’s How to Fix It

 How to Diagnose a Blown Fuse?

 Pull the fuse and look for a broken strip inside the casing.
 Then use a multimeter to test continuity across the terminals.
 No continuity confirms it’s blown.
-Most failures come down to a simple break in the fuse element, and a multimeter gives you a definitive answer in seconds.
+Most failures come down to a simple break in the fuse element.
+A multimeter gives you a definitive answer in seconds.

 Conclusion

 Check the fuse, swap it, and test the outlet.
-If the new fuse holds, keep using the fused cigarette lighter or a fused battery lead, follow duty-cycle limits, and carry a spare fuse.
+If the new fuse holds, keep using the fused cigarette lighter or a fused battery lead.
+Follow duty-cycle limits and carry a spare fuse.
 If a fuse blows again, stop and inspect for wiring faults before replacing anything else.
 When in doubt, get professional help.
-Safety first: don’t guess with electrical systems.
+Never guess with electrical systems.
+Safety comes first.

 Leave a Reply